mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 It helps manage the complexity involved in building the distributed system.

+In this tutorial series, we'll be using some of these patterns.

 ## 2. Microservices

 Microservices is a software development architectural style, that decomposes the application